FabianVegaA/sigmaF/README.md

 | Or                   |  \|\|  |
 <br/>

-> The operator of negation for Boolean was not included, for this, you can use the function `not()`
+> The operator of negation for Boolean was not included.
+For this, you can use the `not()` function

 ### Functions

-For declare function you use the next sintaxis:
+For declaring a function, you need to use the next sintaxis:

 ``` Python
 let example_function = fn <Name Argument>::<Argument Type> -> <Output Type> {